-The paradigm in healthcare delivery is changing.
-The focus is shifting in response to the converging forces of payment reform and consumer expectations toward more efficient, higher quality value-based care.
+The focus of healthcare delivery is shifting in response to the converging forces of payment reform and consumer expectations toward more efficient, higher quality value-based care.
 By automating the collection of patient-reported outcome measures (PROMs), you enable patients’ active participation and meet their expectations for greater convenience, leading to higher patient satisfaction.

-PROMs can offer tremendous value to patients, hospitals, and clinicians.
+PROMs can offer tremendous value to hospitals and clinicians.
 If you haven’t started automated collection of this data, you could be falling behind other healthcare providers offering better and more connected care.

 Why PROMs Matter